 Early History of Kali

 She is asked to crush, trample, break, and burn the enemy.
-Kali’s association with thieves is also seen in her role as patron deity of the infamous Thugs, who specialized in befriending and then murdering travelers.
+Kali’s association with thieves is also seen in her role as the patron deity of the infamous Thugs.
+The Thugs specialized in befriending and then murdering travelers.
 She is also known to bestow magical powers on thieves to help them in their criminal deeds.

-Kali’s association with the periphery of Hindu society (she is worshiped by criminals, tribals, and members of low castes, in uncivilized and wild places) is also evident in architecture work of 6th-8th centuries.
+Kali’s association with the periphery of Hindu society (she is worshiped by criminals, tribals, and members of low castes in uncivilized and wild places) is also evident in the architecture work of the 6th-8th centuries.
 Her association with criminals reinforces her dangerous role in society.
 She is at home outside the moral order and seems to be unrestrained by it.